dankamongmen/notcurses/doc/man/man1/notcurses-demo.1.md

 * (c)hunli—the strongest woman in the world
 * (g)rid—a gradient of color lain atop a great grid
 * (s)liders—a missing-piece puzzle made up of colorful blocks
-* (w)hiteworm—a great Nothing slowly robs the world of color
+* (w)itherworm—a great Nothing slowly robs the world of color
 * (u)niblocks—a series of blocks detailing Unicode pages
 * (b)oxes—pulsating boxes with a transparent center
 * (v)iew—images and a video are rendered as text